marcingolenia/mcode/src/pages/blog/2020-04-20-fsharp_cool.md

 Type provider is simply an adapter that loads data respecting its schema and then turns this data and schema into types of target programming language.
 These types can be used by compiler and IntelliSense.
 Let me give you three examples.

 #### World Bank Data
 [World Bank Data](https://data.worldbank.org/) is free and open access to global development data that contains many indicators related to poverty and inequality, health, environment, economy and more.
 F# Type provider makes it easy to do some research about the world.
-What about charting CO2 emissions of Poland?
+What about charting the CO2 emissions of Poland?

 ```fsharp
 #r "nuget: XPlot.GoogleCharts"